5random/cvd/README.md

 You may explicitly select the OpenCV backend used for capturing frames by providing ``"capture_backend"`` in a webcam or controller configuration.
 Common values include ``cv2.CAP_DSHOW`` and ``cv2.CAP_MSMF`` on Windows.
 If omitted, OpenCV will choose the default backend for the platform.
+When a backend fails to produce frames you can specify additional candidates using ``"capture_backend_fallbacks"``.
+If no fallbacks are provided the library will attempt ``cv2.CAP_DSHOW`` on Windows or ``cv2.CAP_V4L2`` on Linux.

 ### Enumerating supported camera modes